 Companies investing in food and drink research in the UK may qualify for lower rates of corporation tax, under the government’s R&D tax relief scheme.

 Ready to invest?

 If you are thinking about investing in the UK, contact our investment services team about insights, connections and incentives.

 Food and drink packaging

-The UK packaging industry is a large and developed sector with annual sales of 10.9 billion GBP.
-Of this, 7.1 billion GBP is used for food and drink.
+The UK packaging industry is a large and developed sector with annual sales of £10.9 billion.
+Of this, £7.1 billion is used for food and drink.
 The majority of UK production is sold in the UK and a majority of UK sales are made in the UK.

 There are 85,000 jobs in the packaging sector, representing 3% of UK manufacturing employment.

 Packaging in the UK helps supports the demand to reduce waste.
 The UK wastes just 3% of food, which is very low by international and historic standards.
 And over 67% of packaging in the UK is recycled, which is ahead of EU targets.